Denperidge/facebook-event-aggregator/README.md

 ## Structure
 For more in depth or WIP notes, see [dev-notes](dev-notes.md)

-1. Scrape the information from Facebook.
-2. Parse that data into JSON.
+1. `step-1.py` Scrapes the information from Facebook and turns that data into JSON.
-3. Run a script that turns the JSON data into...
+2. `step-2.js` Turns the JSON data into...
     1. A static website
     2. A .ical link
-4.
+3.

 ## Maintaining
 This application is made to be as platform-agnostic as possible.
 However, the weak link is in the Facebook scraping.
 The parse_* functions in [step-1.py](app/step-1.py) are most likely to need changes.
 So if the application doesn't find any events, look there first.